Retention of the frigate Libertad in Ghana: Beginning of the crisis

 The frigate Libertad had sailed from Buenos Aires on June 2, 2012, with more than 300 sailors on board to make its annual trip instruction.
 It docked at ports in Brazil, Suriname, Guyana, Venezuela, Portugal, Spain, Morocco, and Senegal before arriving at the Ghana port of Tema on October 2.
 There, the ship was detained by the Ghana government due to a court claim put forth by private creditors of unpaid bonds.
 The creditors demanded Argentina pay a debt on bonds that became delinquent in 2001, during the country's economic crisis, but were subsequently refinanced.

-In response to the ship's detention in Tema, the Argentinian government ordered the evacuation of the ship on October 20, 2012, due to a "lack of guarantees for the human rights of its 326 crew members".
+In response to the ship's detention in Tema, the Argentine government ordered the evacuation of the ship on October 20, 2012, due to a "lack of guarantees for the human rights of its 326 crew members".
 A total of 281 crew members were evacuated.
-In the same statement, the Foreign Ministry also accused the Ghanaian justice system of aspiring for a "sovereign country [Argentina]" to negotiate "with an entity dedicated to financial piracy from its fiscal lair in the Caribbean", stated that the retention of the Navy's flagship was "a kidnapping, extortion and an act of piracy" against Argentina and that the "Argentinian Government has been forced to make this decision since Ghana's decision, in addition to violating international law, puts the integrity of the crew at risk, since it denies them the necessary supplies to keep a ship in port".
-Additionally, the San Martín Palace statement reported that "All foreigners who participated in the training trip would also be evacuated in the same operation".
+In the same statement, the Foreign Ministry also accused the Ghanaian justice system of aspiring for a "sovereign country [Argentina]" to negotiate "with an entity dedicated to financial piracy from its fiscal lair in the Caribbean", stated that the retention of the Navy's flagship was "a kidnapping, extortion and an act of piracy" against Argentina and that the "Argentine government has been forced to make this decision since Ghana's decision, in addition to violating international law, puts the integrity of the crew at risk, since it denies them the necessary supplies to keep a ship in port".
+Additionally, the San Martín Palace statement reported that "All foreigners who participated in the training trip would also be evacuated in the same operation."

 For the maintenance and care of the frigate, a minimum number of 44 soldiers was available.
 This contingent defended its position with arms when port authorities tried to move the ship from berth number 11, where it was located, to another less traveled place after the port authorities cut off the water and electricity supply to the frigate to force its transfer.
 With diplomatic intervention, the incident was corrected and the water and power supply to the ship was restored, without the need to move the ship from its berth.